ISUgenomics/SequelQC/validation.md

 wget https://downloads.pacbcloud.com/public/dataset/HG002/Sequel-201804/m54006_180428_044608.subreads.bam
 wget https://downloads.pacbcloud.com/public/dataset/HG002/Sequel-201804/m54006_180429_213837.subreads.bam
 ```
 SequelQC expects the file names to be in the standard format.
-Since one of the file was changed, we renamed it have standard name:
+Since one of the files has an unusual name, we renamed it have a standard name:
 ```
 mv GRCh38.HG002.bam m00000_000000_000000.subreads.bam
 ```

-In order to test different number of SMRTcells with different number of CPU's following fofn (file of file names) was created:
+In order to test different numbers of SMRTcells with different numbers of CPU's following fofn (file of file names) was created:

 ```
 ls -1 *.bam |head -n 1 > list_1.fofn